 All host training site supervisors will complete performance evaluations; and, these evaluations will be reviewed by the sub-grantees to assess the participant's progress and the degree of on-site supervision.
-Within the new durational limits for training, participants remain at their host training sites for as long as they are learning additional skills that will make them marketable and are complying with their Individual Employment Plans.
+Within the new durational limits for training, participants will remain at their host training sites for a period of 48 months as they are learning additional skills that will make them marketable and are complying with their Individual Employment Plans.
 Many host sites eventually hire their assigned SCSEP participants and have good job retention rates, indicating that successful training and preparation takes place.